 Bargain Purchase Option

-The ownership transfer option is given under the lease to the lessee always remains at a very low/nominal price.
-We can say that the option price under the arrangement at the expiry of the lease should be a bargain price.
-Such an option gives the lessee a right to buy the Asset from the renter or lessor when the leasing contract or agreement ends.
+The ownership transfer option given under the lease to the lessee always remains at a very low/nominal price.
+The option price under the arrangement at the expiry of the lease should be a bargain price.
+Such an option gives the lessee the right to buy the asset at the end of the leasing agreement.
 The buying price has to be less than the fair market value at that future date.

 Present Value

-For example, if the lease rentals of the leased assets whose value is $100,000 are $12,000 every year for, say, ten years, the present value of these lease rentals @ 5% would be $92,660.82.
+For example, consider an asset worth $100,000 to be leased for ten years.
+If the lease rentals of the leased assets are $12,000 every year, the present value of these lease rentals @ 5% would be $92,660.82.
 We can see that the present value is 92.66%, which is more than 90% of the current market value of $100,000.
 This lease criterion is, therefore, satisfied with the above lease arrangements.

-Therefore, all the above listed four capital lease criteria are pre-conditions for determining and terming the arrangement/lease, whether it is a capital lease or not.
-If these conditions are satisfied, the lease under question will be classified as a capital lease.
+Therefore, all the above listed five capital lease criteria are pre-conditions for determining and terming the arrangement/lease, whether it is a capital lease or not.
+If the lease agreement satisfies these conditions, the lease under question will classify as a capital lease.
 And if the lease under question does not meet these criteria, it will be termed as operating the lease agreement.

 Example of Capital Lease Criteria